wp-plugins/monsters-editor-10-for-wp-super-edit/readme.txt

          2. fill the username of your database in $kfm_db_username.
 Like $kfm_db_username='laurel_wdpress';
          3. fill the password of your database in $kfm_db_password.
 Like $kfm_db_password='dkfjal';
          4. fill the location of your files directory, saying "/wp-content/uploads/", in both $kfm_userfiles and $kfm_userfiles_output.
 Like $kfm_userfiles='/wp-content/uploads/'; $kfm_userfiles_output='/wp-content/uploads/';
-   5. upload the whole ¡°mse¡± directory to ¡°wp-content/plugins/superedit/tinymce_plugins¡± directory of your Web site.
+   5. upload the whole "mse" directory to "wp-content/plugins/superedit/tinymce_plugins" directory of your Web site.
-   6. Go to the Wordpress administration panel, under the ¡°Plugins¡±, there is a ¡°WP Super Edit¡±, click it!
-Then click ¡°Configure Editor Plugins¡±.
-Finally, check ¡°MsE¡±, and click ¡°Update Options¡±.
+   6. Go to the Wordpress administration panel, under the "Plugins", there is a "WP Super Edit", click it!
+Then click "Configure Editor Plugins".
+Finally, check "MsE", and click "Update Options".
-   7. In ¡°Arrange Editor Buttons¡±, decide which place to put the ¡°MsE¡± button.
+   7. In "Arrange Editor Buttons", decide which place to put the "MsE" button.
 (By default, it is disabled, you should enable by yourself)
-   8. *remember to use ¡°**Ctrl+F5**¡± to clean the cache before using it the **first** time*.
+   8. *remember to use "**Ctrl+F5**" to clean the cache before using it the **first** time*.
 Enjoy!

 == Frequently Asked Questions ==